-Kearns Valley Overlook is at the end of the group camp trail.
+Kearns Valley Overlook is at the end of the trail.
 Below this point is posted no trespassing to protect delicate goat prairie grasses and flowers.

 From the picnic grounds parking lot, take a walk to South Overlook.
 Enjoy a look at the Mississippi River Valley from 500 feet above.

 North Overlook Scene #1

 Another overlook accessible from the picnic grounds is North Overlook, the most popular point in the park.
 Interpretive panels tell the story of the Mississippi River Valley and identify landmarks in the distance.

 North Overlook Scene #2

 North Overlook is about 200 yards from the parking lot.

 Kings Bluff Trail

 Kings Bluff Trail is the most used trail in the park.
 It is 1.25 miles of easy walking from the parking lot to the end of the trail which stops at Kings Bluffs Overlook.
 This is the park's Hiking Club trail.

 Great River Bluffs State Park had some of the best "goat prairies" in Minnesota.
 Sometimes the best reward of the hike is just to relax and soak it in!